©Photo by iStock: Yuuji

 Food & Drink, Health & Beauty

-We can gain so much knowledge and inspiration from some of these amazing Japanese elders on their traditional diet and way of living.
-One excellent example is my neighbor, a nearly 90-year-old, super-genki, giggling and beautiful Japanese lady who has maintained an impressive fermenting pot of goodness for over half her lifetime.
+We can gain so much knowledge and inspiration from Japanese elders on their traditional diet and way of living.

-Nukazuke are pickled vegetables, specially made by being buried in a bed of nukadoko, a fermented rice bran paste.
-They are cured in the nukadoko bed for anywhere from two weeks to several months.
+Nukazuke are pickled vegetables specially made by being buried in a bed of nukadoko, a fermented rice bran paste.
+Vegetables are cured in the nukadoko bed for two weeks to several months until they’re full of umami flavor and enriched with various health benefits.

-The nukadoko bed, which resembles damp sand, is started simply with rice bran paste and salt water, while some may also contain kombu, ginger or miso.
-The nukadoko is consistently reused and preserved to hold the vegetables and some, like the one I encountered, can be over 50 years old!
-It requires daily mixing by hand or the batch can be destroyed.
+The nukadoko bed, which resembles damp sand, is started simply with rice bran paste and salt water.
+Some may also contain kombu, ginger or miso.
+The nukadoko is consistently reused and preserved to hold the vegetables.
+In fact, it requires daily hand mixing or the batch can be destroyed.
+The one I encountered, was over 50 years old!

 Nukazuke Health Benefits

-• 1 small bowl of brown rice with sprinkle of sesame seeds
+• 1 small bowl of white or brown rice with a sprinkle of sesame seeds

 • 1 small bowl of nukazuke